isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 `def:+-identityˡ` with the understanding that it is the *name* of this proof that is important.
-Throughout your exposure to the Agda standard library, you will find many such-named functions, and the conventions will help you find the theorems you need without needing to dig deeply into the each implementation.
+Throughout your exposure to the Agda standard library, you will find many such-named functions, and the conventions will help you find the theorems you need without needing to dig deeply into each implementation.

 In addition to addition, multiplication also enjoys both left and right identities as we have seen.
 A good exercise is to prove both.